 These scissor-style clippers are ideal for larger dogs, and will help you make short work of these breeds’ thicker, stronger nails.
 They’re made of extremely sharp stainless steel, a hard material which is sure to hold its edge over a long period and since you’ll only be using them once a month or so they’ll last for years with a rather minimal investment.

 If you have a large dog, these are the best clippers on the market.
-With them, you’ll be able to quickly and easily trim down even the toughest nails, and the lifetime guarantee means you’ll be able to return them if you don’t find them worthy for your home grooming needs.
+With them, you’ll be able to quickly and easily trim down even the toughest nails, it highly recommend by professioanl as reliable and sharp clippers.

 For medium-sized and small dogs, this pair of scissor-style clippers is beyond ideal and bordering on being the best possible answer.
 They blades are made of sharp stainless steel, and you can tell by the heft of them in your hand that they’re sure to keep going for a long time to come.

 They also have a quick-stop safety measure to keep you from cutting too far up the nail.
 All you have to do is align the safety bar with the center of the hole in the trimmer, and you should be able to avoid any problems.
 Now, one thing to be aware of is that excessively long nails will have a quick that extends much farther than normal, so you’ll still want to be careful about things.